Pakistan Day Sales Compel Buyers To Shop For Eid-ul-Fitr - UrduPoint

 Pakistan Day Sales Compel Buyers To Shop For Eid-ul-Fitr

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Mar, 2024) With only a day in the celebrations of Pakistan Day, famous brands in the Federal capital have started offering sales on dresses, shoes and other accessories to give an opportunity to the buyers for having good stock of required stuff at the advent of summer season.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Mar, 2024) Pakistan Day's lucrative discounts and special offers by different brands outlets in the Federal capital are attracting a number of customers especially women who are eager to buy dresses, shoes and all required stuff for the upcoming festival of Eid-ul-Fitr.

 The trend of online shopping from the official websites of the famous brands is already in practice by a large number of people especially women in capital city while visiting the shops physically are still preferred by majority of the buyers.